-45. Staff members must demonstrate model behaviour when working with children and/or 'individuals at risk' including 'adults at risk.'
-This is in order to protect children from abuse, safeguard 'individuals at risk' and protect themselves from false allegations.
-All staff must read and understand part 1 and Annex B of the Department for Education's statutory safeguarding guidance, Keeping Children Safe in Education, and review this guidanceannually.
-Staff are required to complete online training which involves signing a declaration at the beginning of each academic year to say that they have reviewed the guidance.
-This guidance is periodically updated.

-46. Any member of staff who is told of an incident or who has a strong suspicion of abuse occurring within ArtsEd, or to a pupil/child at home or outside of ArtsEd, must report it to theDISL and/or DSL immediately (see Appendix 6).
+- 47. Staff members must demonstrate model behaviour when working with children and/or 'individuals at risk' including 'adults at risk.'
+This is in order to protect children from abuse, safeguard 'individuals at risk' and protect themselves from false allegations. - 48.
+All staff must read and understand part 1 and Annex B of the Department for Education's statutory safeguarding guidance, Keeping Children Safe in Education, and review this guidance annually.
+Staff are required to sign a declaration at the beginning of each academic year to say that they have reviewed the guidance.
+This guidance is periodically updated. - 49.
+Any member of staff who is told of an incident or who has a strong suspicion of abuse occurring within ArtsEd, or to a pupil/child at home or outside of ArtsEd, must report it to the DISL and/or DSL immediately.
 The DISL and/or DSL will usually decide whether to make a referral to children's social care, but it is important to note that any staff member can refer their concerns to children's social care directly by informing the child's Local Safeguarding Children Partnership.
-Also, please see (vii) below for the section on 'Managing Reports'.
+Also, please see (vii) below for the section on 'Managing Reports'. - 50.
 The following are some common-sense examples of how to create a positive culture and climate.
-Please refer to the Code of Conduct (Appendix X) for more detailed guidance and best practice.
+Good practice and how to minimise risk especially when working with children: